Youth sometimes come to our attention because of their own behaviors.

-While these types of reports may be made by anyone, including school staff, they are often made by the parents who are at their wit's end and don't know what to do.
-They have no control over their children/youth and are requesting our assistance.
+While reports may be made by anyone, these types of reports are often made by parents who are at their wit's end and don't know what to do.
+They have no control over their children and are requesting our assistance.

 Family Services Involvement